An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Projective spectra of graded algebras

-Here, the map $F^*$ is uniquely determined on $\Mklz{\La\in {\mathcal M}_A} {f^*(A_\La)\neq\{0\}}$.
-Outside this set $F^*$ is not relevant and can be choosen arbitrary.
+Note that the map $F^*$ is uniquely determined only on $\Mklz{\La\in {\mathcal M}_A} {f^*(A_\La)\neq\{0\}}$.
+Outside this set the map $F^*$ is not relevant and can be chosen arbitrarily.
 The definition has been formulated in this way to avoid working with partial maps.